 The professor and technology company founder says we have.
 Or at least some educators may have.

-“Many universities have actually banned GenAI which is a naïve attempt to regulate a technology more compelling than the Internet and in so doing have actually provided encouragement to faculty and administrators to pretend that GenAI and its CustomGPT.ai children are more of a threat than a service.”
+“Many universities have actually banned GenAI which is a naïve attempt to regulate a technology more compelling than the Internet and in so doing have actually provided encouragement to faculty and administrators to pretend that GenAI and its CustomGPT.ai children are more of a threat than a service to education.”

 He adds that faculty not using generative AI have missed an opportunity to improve the learning process and increase learning outcomes.